musall/dnmt1SOM/README.md

 ds_sensoryStimulation - Show results of spiking analysis in response to tactile stimulation

-ds_somStimulation - show neural response to optogenetic stimulation of SOM neurons in S1 and V1
+ds_somStimulation - Show neural response to optogenetic stimulation of SOM neurons in S1 and V1